COMPETITIVE CLASSES

 Musical Theatre

 Musical Theatre combines character with voice and dance to create a triple threat artist.
 Students work with vocal coaches, choreographers, and acting coaches.
-Our professional staff excels in the art of musical theatre and performance, and our programming is meant to provide all students with a positive, confidence-building experience.
+Our professional staff excel in the art of musical theatre and performance, and our programming is meant to provide all students with a positive, confidence-building experience.

 We have FOUR options for students interested in Musical Theatre.